smsummers1/e2/PeerReview/peer-review.md

 ![Player1 says Blackjack Busted](https://github.com/smsummers1/e2/blob/master/PeerReview/Screen%20Shot%202019-10-25%20at%207.09.16%20PM.png)
 - alksjdf

-### Referencing the course nots on [Form design flow](https://hesweb.dev/e2/notes#/php/form-flow), describe the form design flow used in this project.
+### Referencing the course notes on [Form design flow](https://hesweb.dev/e2/notes#/php/form-flow), describe the form design flow used in this project.

 ### Are there any separation of concern issues (i.e. non-display specific logic in view files, display code in controller files)?